 In most of the states, you are not required to hold an annual meeting of members and file the minutes of the meeting.
 Limited liability companies usually do not have a board of directors; they are either member-managed or manager-managed.
 They also need very less record keeping compared to corporations.

 The owners of an LLC are called its members.
 The members can either manage the company themselves or appoint one of the members to manage the day-to-day operations of the company.
 The members can also choose to appoint a professional manager.

 To form an LLC, you must prepare and file articles of organization with the state agency (usually the Secretary of State) where the principal place of business is located.
 Most of the states have a standard form for submitting articles of organization.
 Contrary to the common misconception that the associated paperwork for forming and operating an LLC is similar to that of a corporation, the documents required are simple and minimal.

 If you need help with characteristics of limited liability company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.